ajito44/Callaway---YOLOv4/README.md

 # Callaway---YOLOv4

 # This repository alone will not run YOLOv4.
-To download and run YOLOv4 please use: https://github.com/AlexeyAB/darknet or read through https://pjreddie.com/darknet/yolo/
+To download and run YOLOv4 please pull: https://github.com/AlexeyAB/darknet or read through https://pjreddie.com/darknet/yolo/

-- Use *Visual Studio Code* to run the program
+- Use **Visual Studio Code** to run the program: https://code.visualstudio.com/

 ## This project is for the Callaway Golf Measurement System.